devfile/devfile-web/libs/docs/src/docs/2.2.1-alpha/innerloop-vs-outerloop.md

         isDefault: true
 ```

-The component and commands here allows the developer to build, run, debug, and test their project within a local cluster using a devfile supported development tool (e.g. `odo`).
+The component and commands here allow the developer to build, run, debug, and test their project within a local cluster using a devfile supported development tool (e.g. `odo`).

 ## What is outerloop?